VictorFu0717/FaceRecognition/README.md

-# build Dlib libaray with CMAKE
+# build Dlib libaray with CM
 # OS: macOS or Linux